fastify/fastify-auth/README.md

 ```

 ## Usage
-As said above, `fastify-auth` does not provide an authentication strategy, so you must provide it (or them) by yourself, with a decorator or another plugin.
+As said above, `fastify-auth` does not provide an authentication strategy, so you must provide authentication by yourself, with a decorator or another plugin.
 In the following example you will find a very simple implementation that should help you understand how use this module.
 ```js
 fastify